tinyredinc/notes/real_estate/cofund_reif_ts.md

 ## Subscription

+Units will only be available to accredited investors and investors who meet certain exemptions under securities laws.
+Non-Residents of Canada will be excluded from investing in Units.

 - Price per Unit - $1,000.00 per Unit (the "Subscription Amount").
 - Fund Minimum Placement - 10,000 Units ($10,000,000)
 - Fund Maximum Placement - 30,000 Units ($30,000,000)